|👉 Read the latest Email Marketing Benchmarks Report for 2023 now!|

 Build a healthy email list through innovative campaigns and compelling offers, like gift vouchers that entice your audience and invite them to share their email address with you.
 Another alternative is to gamify the process of acquiring emails via a lucky-draw or spin-the-wheel.

-Amateur email marketers often make the mistake of emailing as many people as possible to maximize conversions.
+Amateur email marketers often make the mistake of emailing their digital newsletters to as many people as possible to maximize conversions.
 What they don’t realize (until after the damage is done) is that this sabotages IP reputation.

 An unsolicited or irrelevant email will go unopened—and email open rates are critical to IP reputation.
 The only way to keep open rates (and IP reputation) high is to be selective with your email list.
 Only send your emails to people you’re sure will open them.

 Review and verify your email list every 6-12 months.
-Retain only those email addresses that show the greatest open rates, and discard the rest.
+Email list scrubbing allows you to retain only those email addresses that show the greatest open rates, and discard the rest.
+With the added bonus to pro-actively remove disposable email addresses and keeping engagement high.

 On average, people receive over 120 emails per day.
 With so many emails vying for attention, yours could easily get lost in the crowd.
 The only way to stand out is to keep your emails contextual—making it more relevant to your users, incentivizing them to open them.
 For example, if someone bought cat food from a pet store, they’re more likely to respond to an email about cat care than dog or fish care.
 So, be it a follow-up email or a cold emails automated by cold email platforms, make sure that it is relevant and meets people’s needs and interests.